That includes 10,000 seasonal workers for its distribution centers and 3,000 to help stores cater to cross-channel shoppers.

 In addition to growing its mobile commerce base, Netshoes also is busy building other aspects of its e-commerce business including developing business elsewhere in Latin America.
 Today Netshoes stocks products from about 100 brands including adidas, Nike, Umbro, and others.
 In order to expedite sales to Argentina, where Netshoes has been selling online since 2011, Netshoes this month opened a larger fulfillment center in that country.
 Netshoes won’t release specific numbers, but a bigger dedicated facility was needed in Argentina to keep pace with annual web sales that grew 122% in 2013, the company says.

 Netshoes is no stranger to Argentina—the e-retailer first opened an Argentinian web store in October 2011.
-But with the number of visitors doubling in three years to about 3 million visitors annually, Netshoes needed to expedite delivery.
+But with the number of visitors doubling in three years to about 3 million unique monthly visitors, Netshoes needed to expedite delivery.
 The new center located near Buenos Aires employs 70 full-time workers and stocks more than 100 brands across 21 different categories, ranging from sports apparel to sporting goods.
 The new replacement distribution center has four times the space as the company’s first Argentinian hub which has since been closed.

 Even with all of its expansion, e-commerce growth of 14% in 2013 is a solid number for Netshoes, Tubino says.
 “We are mature and our e-commerce category is maturing,” he says.
 “We see significant opportunity throughout Latin America ahead and we are settling in to go after it.”